temporalio/documentation/docs/go/workflows.md

 ### ParentClosePolicy

-When creating a child Workflow, you can define a `ParentClosePolicy` that terminates, cancels, or abandons the Workflow Execution if the child's parent stops execution.
+When creating a Child Workflow, you can define a `ParentClosePolicy` that terminates, cancels, or abandons the Workflow Execution if the child's parent stops execution.

 - `ABANDON`: When the parent stops, don't do anything with the Child Workflow.
 - `TERMINATE`: When the parent stops, terminate the Child Workflow